Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 END_VAR
 ```
 The programmer is responsible for maintaining the list.
 If he adds a car somewhere in the program he needs to add it to the list, otherwise it wont be locked together with the other cars.
-You can see that this mistakes will easily happen the more cars are used and the bigger the parking becomes.
+You can see that these mistakes will easily happen; the more cars are used and the bigger the parking becomes.
 A more advanced programmer would let the cars use `FB_init` to register themselves to the list.
 You can find an example of this in the famous [TcUnit](https://github.com/tcunit/TcUnit) framework.
 Where the function block pointer of a *testsuit* is automatically added to a global list:

 ```iecst
 METHOD FB_init : BOOL